Hysocs/Aozora_SDXL_Training/readme.md

 **Custom Optimizers**
 Two built-in optimizers designed specifically for 12GB training:

 - **RavenAdamW**: Pre-allocates GPU buffers so you don't get OOM errors mid-training.
 Keeps momentum/variance states on CPU, computes updates on GPU using shared buffers.
 Has proper weight decay ordering (decay happens before the update, not after) and optional gradient centralization.
-About 20% faster than standard optimizers for SDXL.
+Uses 50% less vram than Adamw8bit while being float32 percision.

 - **VeloRMS**: Even more memory efficient.
 Uses velocity + RMS normalization with a small "leak" of gradient info to keep things stable on sparse updates (like when training specific layers).
 Also CPU-offloads states.
 Includes verbose logging mode that prints diagnostics every N steps so you can see if your model is about to explode.